MicrosoftDocs/Viva/Viva/engage/eac-key-admin-roles-permissions.md

 ## Engage admin

 The Engage admin can set up and configure Engage for your organization.
 They also manage data, network related settings, and the various core and premium features in the application.
-This role is assigned when you [add Yammer administrators in Azure Active Directory](https://techcommunity.microsoft.com/t5/yammer-blog/the-new-yammer-administrator-role-is-now-available-in-azure/ba-p/3592577).
-Yammer Azure Active Directory (Azure AD) administrators automatically become Engage admins and have elevated permissions over end users.
+This role is assigned when you [add Viva Engage administrators in Azure Active Directory](https://techcommunity.microsoft.com/t5/yammer-blog/the-new-yammer-administrator-role-is-now-available-in-azure/ba-p/3592577).
+Viva Engage Azure Active Directory (Azure AD) administrators automatically become Engage admins and have elevated permissions over end users.
 This connection exists because Viva Engage is powered by Yammer technology.

 >[!NOTE]
 > This admin role is assigned and modified by a Global admin through Azure AD, [PIM](/azure/active-directory/privileged-identity-management/pim-configure), [group based role assignments](/azure/active-directory/roles/groups-concept), or [Azure portal and PowerShell](/azure/active-directory/roles/manage-roles-portal).